Summer Enrichment Services

 The Fundamentals of Paraphrasing and Summarizing

 “The Fundamentals of Paraphrasing and Summarizing™” from the University of Kansas Center for Research on Learning is a strategy for paraphrasing and summarizing information heard or read.
-This explicit approach assists students in identifying main ideas and related
+This explicit approach assists students in identifying main ideas and related details to reinforce comprehension while also facilitating improved oral and written expression.

 The Inference Strategy